-- 17. On those occasions when Plaintiff was not authorized and permitted to take all legally-compliant rest periods to which she was entitled, Defendants failed to compensate Plaintiff with the required rest period premium for each workday in which she experienced a rest period violation as mandated by Labor Code § 226.7.
-Further, upon information and belief, during at least a portion of the class period, Defendants maintained no payroll code or other mechanism for paying rest period premiums when Defendants failed to provide a legally compliant rest period. - 18.
-As a result of Defendants' failure to pay all minimum and overtime wages, as well as meal and rest period premium wages, Defendants maintained inaccurate payroll records and issued inaccurate wage statements to Plaintiff.
-As a further result of Defendants' failure to pay all meal and rest period premium wages, Defendants failed to timely pay all wages owed to Plaintiff upon her separation of employment from Defendants.
+- 15. In addition, throughout Plaintiff's employment with Defendants, Plaintiff was not authorized and permitted to take legally required rest periods due to Defendants' unlawful rest period policies and practices.
+Specifically, Defendants' required Plaintiff and other non-exempt employees to remain on the work premises during their rest periods, resulting in Defendants failing to relinquish control over how employees spend their time during rest periods in violation of California law. - 16.
+On those occasions when Plaintiff was not authorized and permitted to take all legally-compliant rest periods to which he was entitled, Defendants failed to compensate Plaintiff with the required rest period premium for each workday in which he experienced a rest period violation as mandated by Labor Code § 226.7.
+Further, upon information and belief, during at least a portion of the class period, Defendants maintained no payroll code or other mechanism for paying rest period premiums when Defendants failed to provide a legally compliant rest period. - 17.
+As a result of Defendants' failure to pay all minimum, overtime and agreed-upon wages, as well as meal and rest period premium wages, Defendants maintained inaccurate payroll records and issued inaccurate wage statements to Plaintiff.

+18. As a further result of Defendants' failure to pay all minimum, overtime and agreedupon wages, and meal and rest period premium wages, Defendants failed to pay all wages owed to Plaintiff upon his separation of employment from Defendants.